Ijaz-Ahmad/ExData_Plotting1/README.md

 * The dataset has 2,075,259 rows and 9 columns.
 I have loaded the entire data in directory in directory <b>"~/Documents/data"</b>.
-Kindly make sure your computer has enough memory to work with the data.
+Kindly make sure your computer has enough memory to work with the entire data.

 * We will only be using data from the dates 2007-02-01 and 2007-02-02.

+## Plot the grapg and save as PNG file.

 * The code reads the entire data as "character", susets the data containing the dates "1/2/2007" and "2/2/2007", removes the rows containg "?" if any, converts the classes